-On the 9th October 2012 the Duke of Rothesay (Prince Charles) unveiled a memorial to the Women’s Land Army at Clochan, near Buckie in Moray.
-The fact that this was the first such memorial in the UK is a potent statement of the lack of recognition the WLA has had in the years since 1945.
-It is, perhaps, a pertinent comment on the government’s perception of what first earns recognition and in that ‘contest’ the rifle is only slowly relenting its pre-eminence to such as the hoe.
+On the 9th October 2012 the Duke of Rothesay (Prince Charles) unveiled a memorial to the Women’s Land Army at Clochan, near Buckie, in Moray.
+The fact that this was the first such memorial in the UK is a potent statement regarding the lack of recognition the WLA has had in the years since 1945.
+It is, perhaps, a powerful comment on the perception of what merits official recognition and in that ‘contest’ the rifle is only slowly relenting its pre-eminence to such as the hoe.

 Land Girls lifting turnips near Whitekirk.

 Harvest home at Saltoun thanks to the combined efforts of the army, the farm workers and six Land Girls.

 Land Girls photographed at the hostel at Quarry Court, North Berwick.